Insider Sell: Amazon.com Inc's - GuruFocus.com

 On May 22, 2023, Brian Olsavsky, Senior Vice President and CFO of Amazon.com Inc (AMZN, Financial), sold 16,800 shares of the company's stock.
-This recent transaction is part of a series of insider sales by Olsavsky over the past year, during which he has sold a total of 65,520 shares and purchased none.
+This move comes as part of a series of transactions by Olsavsky over the past year, during which he has sold a total of 65,520 shares and purchased none.

 Who is Brian Olsavsky?